 Deferred tax liabilities relate to the differences between the fair value recognized in purchase accounting and the tax basis of property, plant and equipment and intangible assets.
 The net deferred tax liability is a source of income to support the recognition of a portion of existing deferred tax assets.
-Therefore, the Company recorded a tax benefit of \$1.7 million during the three months ended September 30, 2023 for the release of a portion of its valuation allowance related to the net deferred tax liabilities recorded in purchase accounting.
+Therefore, the Company recorded a tax benefit of \$1.7 million in 2023 for the release of a portion of its valuation allowance related to the net deferred tax liabilities recorded in purchase accounting.